Human Services to Support Rural Health

 How can rural human service providers work with the healthcare system to address patients' basic needs?

 A resource particularly well-suited to rural communities are Family or Community Resource Centers.
 These Centers are in states across the country, including North Carolina, New York, and California.
 The Centers are designed to provide human services to low-income families in settings that provide an inviting and accommodating atmosphere, but they also often offer basic healthcare services, such as screenings, preventive care and immunizations.
 These Centers provide services to the entire community, not just those accessing human services, which can decrease the stigma associated with receiving safety net services.
-In rural California,
+As mentioned in a 2012 publication by the RUPRI Rural Human Services Panel, in rural California,

 What types of funding are available for coordinating with human services and providing human services benefit enrollment in a healthcare setting?

 The Federal Office of Rural Health Policy offers community-based grants that can be used to coordinate human services with healthcare services.
 The Rural Health Network Development Grants support rural providers who work in formal networks to integrate administrative, clinical, technological, and financial functions.
 Networks should have a significant history of organizational collaboration and an agreement to participate in the grant.
-As mentioned above, the Rural Health Care Services Outreach program expands healthcare delivery in rural areas.
-Funding may be used to conduct health screenings, health fairs, education and training, and any other health service delivery activity that does not involve inpatient care.
+As mentioned above, the Rural Health Care Services Outreach program can support a wide range of non-clinical activities that improve health and healthcare in rural communities.

 What are some of the barriers to integrating human services with healthcare in a rural setting?